Read more about our Hybrid Model here.

-- It must be reported immediately to Colleen Galloway (Covid Liaison), Toni West (School Site Liaison) or Carla Adcock (Human Resources).
+- Any positive test must be reported immediately to Colleen Galloway (Covid Liaison), Toni West (School Site Liaison) or Carla Adcock (Human Resources).
 Confirmation documentation will be requested.

 - If the individual is on campus:

-- Students will immediately be moved to a supervised isolation room and parent/guardian will be contacted to make arrangements for them to return home as soon as possible.
+- Students will immediately be moved to a supervised isolation room and parent/guardian will be contacted to make arrangements for student to return home as soon as possible.